Kiefner and Associates, Inc.

 • The RP only addressed pipes under highway and railroad crossings.

-At Kiefner, we frequently help operators to assess their properties at construction sites, parking lots, farm fields, or temporary crossing by heavy equipment or vehicles where no road exists.
+At Kiefner, we frequently help operators assess their properties at construction sites, parking lots, farm fields, or temporary crossing by heavy equipment or vehicles where no road exists.
 Therefore, Kiefner has developed an independent approach to determining the stress in buried pipes under road crossings and other sites with external loading from the ground surface.
-The approach can be used in a broader range of scenarios and the comparison with test data from multiple groups also showed superior performance over the current API RP 1102.
+The approach can be used in a broader range of scenarios, and the comparison with test data from multiple groups also showed superior performance over the current API RP 1102.

 Analysis Approach

 The total pressure on the top of the pipe is the sum of the components from both live surface load and soil overburden.
-This pressure results in both hoop stress and longitudinal stress in the buried pipe.
+This pressure results in hoop and longitudinal stress in the buried pipe.

 Comparison of Kiefner Approach with API RP 1102

 The analysis approach in the section above is universal.
 The load due to any type of vehicle or heavy equipment can be described by projecting its weight onto a grid of loading points distributed inside its footprint.
-The pressure on the top of the pipe can then be determined by the sum of the pressure transferring from each loading point.
-The approach is also flexible enough to handle the vehicle at any position and angle relative to the pipeline.
-The Kiefner approach does not have limitations on buried depth and pipe sizes.
+The pressure on the top of the pipe can be determined by the sum of the pressure transferring from each loading point.
+The approach is flexible enough to handle the vehicle at any position and angle relative to the pipeline.
+The Kiefner Approach does not have limitations on buried depth and pipe sizes.

-between Kiefner Approach and API RP 1102 by Hoop Stress
+Plots of Comparision between Kiefner Approach and API RP 1102 by Hoop Stress

-between Kiefner Approach and API RP 1102 by Longitudinal Stress
+Plots of Comparison between Kiefner Approach and API RP 1102 by Longitudinal Stress

 This blog post is only a brief introduction.
 The equations and detailed discussion of the topic can be found in a technical paper (IPC2016-64050) that Kiefner presented at the 11th International Pipeline Conference.
-The Kiefner approach has been implemented into a user-oriented calculator via MS Excel.
-The calculator is provided complimentarily during a one-day Kiefner workshop to guide pipeline engineers on how to calculate the stress in buried pipe under surface loading.
+The Kiefner Approach has been implemented into a user-oriented calculator via MS Excel.
+The calculator is provided complimentarily during a one-day Kiefner Workshop to guide pipeline engineers on how to calculate the stress in buried pipe under surface loading.

-[1] Since the equations were originally developed for the Canadian Energy Pipeline Associations (CEPA).
+[1] Equations were originally developed for the Canadian Energy Pipeline Associations (CEPA).

 Scroll to Top